Drum major (marching band): Selection and auditions

-The process of appointing high school drum majors varies based on the school, though it is recognizably up to the director's discretion as to whom to select, which is done typically through an audition process where potential drum major candidates must display their conducting skills, their ability to successfully call and execute commands, and to answer questions that demonstrate what type of leader they are and what they can bring to the band.
-The director may, in such cases, ask one of the previous marching season's drum majors to join him or her for the auditions to help make a decision as to whom to pick (though such an opportunity is usually brought upon the lead drum major).
-In addition, the opportunity to be a drum major may not be open to everyone in a band, as a potential candidate may be required to first serve as a section leader, captain, or officer.
-Alternatively, the opportunity may only be available to band members who are juniors or seniors.
+The process of appointing high school drum majors varies based on the school, though it is recognizably up to the director's discretion as to whom to select, which is done typically through an audition process where potential drum major candidates are evaluated in some or all of the following skills: Conducting, the ability to successfully call and execute commands, mace/baton flourishing, and overall leadership abilities.

 Training

 A drum major may be trained in a number of different ways depending on the resources of his or her home program and the drum major's own experience.
 In many schools, the band director actually refuses to personally teach the drum major conducting and leadership (because it is supposed to be the drum major's job to make that band director's job easier).
 Most drum majors attend drum major camps to learn to conduct and teach their band.
 Drum majoring is usually thought of as a leadership responsibility that cannot be taught, and the person selected for the position is ready (or the closest to ready) to take the responsibility.
 To be a good drum major can never be taught or fully trained to one person.

 The George N. Parks Drum Major Academy (DMA) is a nationwide summer camp for high school drum majors.
 It was founded in 1978 by George N. Parks.
 The Drum Major Academy is held at various locations around the United States, by 2010 the academy drew up to 3,000 students each year.
 DMA provides students with marching, conducting, and leadership training in preparation for their upcoming seasons.
 Parks, considered a national authority on drum majoring, personally led many of these camps until his death in September 2010.

 Smith Walbridge Clinics (SWC) has offered a Drum Major Clinic since 1952 and claim to be the nation's first drum major camp.
 The clinic teaches three styles of drum majoring including traditional, corps, and mace.
 Other training methods include three levels of conducting, three levels of showmanship, fundamentals of drill design, verbal commands, daily individual evaluations using video tapes, leadership training, score study, teaching and cleaning drill, multi-drum major help, salutes, and mace.
 The clinic is hosted yearly on the campus of Eastern Illinois University in Charleston, Illinois.